Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-And as we get started talking about creating workbooks, it's only appropriate to talk about opening a new workbook.
+to talk about opening a new workbook.
 By default when you launch Microsoft Excel 2003, you're going to see Book1, a blank, empty space ready for you to work.
 If you need more, or you've closed that, it's not acceptable, you want to refresh your data, whatever your needs may be, opening a new workbook is a very simple thing.
 You can use the Standard toolbar.
 It has a new button, and when I click that, you'll see I have Book2.
 Also notice that my Task pane again has disappeared.
 Microsoft Excel is trying to accommodate my usage.
 I can go up to the File menu, long way around, and click New, and when I do, the Task pane returns and it says, what would you like to create; a new blank workbook, would you like to create a new workbook from an existing workbook or would you like to use one of the office templates that you currently have, or search for a new one online?
 Again we'll talk more about that later.
 So this is very useful.

 I can click New Blank Workbook, and here I have Book3.
 And if I go to the Window menu, you can see I have Book1, 2, and 3 all lined up here.
 They're all blank and ready to go, cause I've just created three new workbooks.
 I'd like to open up a file at this time.
 I'm going to navigate to the Desktop where I have my Student Files and in Chapter 2, I have Sample_Data.
 Now we're not quite at the point where we want to talk about opening existing workbooks, but you've seen how it's done.
 It's just as easy.
 Let's talk about entering different types of data into Microsoft Excel.
 Here I have the three major categories of data represented with several different examples.
 On the left hand side you see the types of data.
 We have Numerical, Text and Formulas.
 Pretty much everything that you enter into a spreadsheet can be broken down into those three categories.
 Numerical data can take on the shape of simple numbers, like the number 23.
 It can take on the shape of 32,000 a large number yet still simple.